pronopython/fapel-system/readme.md

 > :peach: *Tip: If you want to see all buttons, press the button in the bottom left corner!*

+# Advanced features

 ## Remember today's favorites

-Maybe I find some pictures worth a second, condensed visit for today (let's assume it's 2022-01-01).
+Maybe I find some pictures worth a second, condensed visit for today.
+Or I want to collect some pictures for today's "enjoyment".

+You can collect pictures in a separate directory, which is auto generated based on today's date.

+So let's assume it's 2022-01-01 and pick some images:

 This one